mrparsing/C-Projects/liquid simulation/README.md

 This program simulates water flowing through a grid of square cells using a very simple cellular model.
 Each cell stores **type** (water/solid) and **fill level** (0 → empty, 1 → full).
 Gravity pulls water down; if it can’t go down, it spreads sideways; if a cell overfills, excess is pushed upward.
 The result is a quick-and-dirty fluid toy you can paint with the mouse.

+> Idea for this project inspired by: https://www.jgallant.com/2d-liquid-simulator-with-cellular-automaton-in-unity/

 ---

 # Demo